isaacchacko/autowal/README.md

   ```
   - A combination of both `poll` and `roll`. `poll` will execute if it's been at least one day since the last call.
 Otherwise, `roll` will choose a new wallpaper.

-## configuration
+## Configuration

 To customize the query of wallpapers from wallhaven.cc, please refer to the [documentation](https://wallhaven.cc/help/api) and update the values within `config.ini` accordingly.

 For ease of access, `autowal` can be bound to execute on startup, or by a keybind.
 For example, the following is the configuration for `autowal` execution when using `i3wm`, used within i3's `config` file.

   ```bash
   exec_always --no-startup-id autowal